CardboardIoT/smart-pinhole-workshop/README.md

 [Do let us know](mailto:hello@cardboardiot.com?subject=problems) if you're having any problems.
 We really want to make this a pleasant learning experience.

 Coming soon is our first all in one DIY smart product kit.
-[Stay in touch to find when its ready](http://cardboardiot.com).
+[Stay in touch to find out when its ready](http://cardboardiot.com).

 ### How smart?